 Tyler Morse graduated from Illinois State University in May 2017 and joined ASICS GTC-ELITE in July.
 After a mediocre senior collegiate season, he relocated from his home state to Greenville, SC.
 He quickly showed promise as he placed 12th in a very deep elite field at the Great Cow Harbor 10K in Northport, NY with a time of 31:15 on a difficult course.
 His next and final race for the program was a victory at the Great GO!
 St. Louis Halloween 10K in Missouri.
 His time of 31:11 also earned him $750.
 Unfortunately, Tyler's tenure was a brief one as he greatly missed his home and family environment.
 It was mutually decided to release him from his contract agreement at the end of October '17, so that he could return home where he plans to work and continue to run.

 Kimberly Ruck was the first woman to join ASICS GTC-ELITE.
 While pursuing her Masters degree at the University of South Carolina, the former Clemson University All American joined the program.
 A Greenville native and already a long-time member of the Greenville Track Club, Kimberly was a natural fit for the post-collegiate, Olympic development group.
 During her almost five years with ASICS GTC-ELITE, Ruck traveled to major competitions around the country including the Stanford Invitational in Palo Alto, CA, the Abbott's Dash for the Finish in New York City, the Tuft's Healthcare Women's 10K in Boston, MA, the Great Cow Harbor 10K in Northport, NY, the Raleigh Relays in NC, three USATF Club XC National Championships (Bethlehem, PA, San Francisco, CA and Tallahassee, FL), the Newport 10K in Jersey City, NJ, etc. Kimberly had some outstanding performances including a 33:17 10,000 at Stanford, a 16:19 5,000 at Raleigh, and a 27:11 8K in Columbia, SC.
 She won a total of 20 races including the 2017 TD Bank Reedy River Run in Greenville.
 She also set three course records, including her 16:32 at the 2015 Greenville New Run Downtown 5K.
-In August of 2017, Kimberly became engaged to her long time boyfriend Marty Maloney and will be married in June of 2018 and relocating to NC.
+In August of 2017, Kimberly became engaged to her long time boyfriend Marty Maloney, was married in June of 2018 and relocated to Chapel Hill, NC.

 Alison Parris was the second woman to join ASICS GTC-ELITE.
 She had worked for three years in her home state of Maryland following her 2011 graduation from James Madison University.
 With the intention of pursuing post-collegiate running once completely healthy after some persistent injuries during her collegiate career, she was selected to attend the RRCA Run Pro Camp, where her interest spiked and she contacted ASICS GTC-ELITE.
 After her successful interview visit, she relocated to Greenville, SC in May of 2014.
 During her time with the program Alison competed in almost 40 races and finished among the top five 30 times, including 14 victories and set five course records.
 She competed in three USATF Club Cross Country Nationals with two top 40 finishes (26th and 33rd).
 Parris and her teammates placed 8th at those championships in 2015 in San Francisco.
 She ran personal bests of 16:29 for 5,000 meters, 27:13 for 8K and 35:12 for 10K.
 She also placed 6th at the 2015 Peachtree Road Race.
 Alison was employed by ScanSource, Inc. as part of our Adopt An Athlete program.
 After experiencing a semi-chronic foot injury during the latter part of 2017, Alison decided to make a career change and accepted a full-time employment position in her adopted home of Greenville.